annierose3/wfc3-phot-tools/README.md

 This Python library contains tools originally developed for the photometric calibration of the HST/WFC3 instrument.

 This package is currently implemented in the IR staring mode, UVIS staring mode, and UVIS scanning mode monitoring pipelines.
-These monitors enable the WFC3 team to evaluate the evolving sensitivity of the WFC3/IR and WFC3/UVIS detectors.
-As of June 2023, the WFC3 Instrument Team is making this library publicly available in an effort to increase accessibility and transparency among our user base.
+These monitors enable the WFC3 Instrument Team to evaluate the evolving sensitivity of the WFC3/IR and WFC3/UVIS detectors.
+As of June 2023, this library is being made publicly available in an effort to increase accessibility and transparency among our user base.

 ## Installation